ayush-s-arora/Amtrak-Travel-Planner/README.md

   ![The Amtrak Travel Planner's station selection functionality](Amtrak Travel Planner Create a New Amtrak Trip.png "Amtrak Travel Planner Create a New Amtrak Trip")
   ![A demonstration of the Amtrak Travel Planner's trip generation functionality with 5 stations as input](Amtrak Travel Planner Sample Trip.png "Amtrak Travel Planner Sample Trip")

+## How to Run
+1. Download and run the [.jar](AmtrakTravelPlanner-v.1.0.0.jar) executable
+2. Clone this project and compile

 ## Methods & Technologies
 - Complex GUIs with Action Listeners in Java Swing
   - Composed with IntelliJ Swing UI Designer